 The MARVIN F. SIGMON JR. CAREER/TECHNICAL BUILDING, constructed in 1978, was named in honor of Marvin Sigmon, Jr., who served on the Board of Trustees for Coahoma Community College and Agricultural High School for more than 30 years and as president of the Board of Trustees for a number of years.
-The facility houses the Career-Technical vice-president and associate vice president offices, Collision Repair Technology, and Medical Billing and Coding.
+The facility houses the Career-Technical Dean and associate dean offices, Collision Repair Technology, and Medical Billing and Coding.